trueos/trueos-docs/trueos-handbook/postinstall.rst

 Language Screen
 ===============

-The language selection screen is seen in :numref:`Figure %s: Language Selection Screen <config1a>`.
+The language selection screen is seen in :numref:`Figure %s <config1a>`.

 .. _config1a:

 .. figure:: images/config1a.png

+   : Language Selection Screen

-This allows you to select the language you will use to access the installed system.
-It also contains three icons from the installer screens so that you can:
+This allows for the selection of the language used to access the installed system.
+It also contains three icons from the installer screens to enable:

-* read that screen's Help text
+* Reading the screen's Help text.

-* use the onscreen keyboard
+* Using the onscreen keyboard.

-* switch between the US keyboard layout and a user selected layout
+* Switching between the US keyboard layout and a user selected layout.

-Once you have made your selection, click "Next" to go to the next configuration screen.
+Once the selection is made, click :guilabel:`Next` to move to the next configuration screen.

 .. index:: time